FAQ: Bring UOD to Your School

-Each unit sends the message that bullying is unacceptable, especially since research has found that children with disabilities or medical conditions may often be the targets of bullying.
+Each unit sends the message that bullying is unacceptable, especially since research has found that children with disabilities or medical conditions are more likely to be the targets of bullying.
 Some units include activities where students consider bullying from various points of view.
 These activities aim to empower students to stand up for each other.
 The concept of an “ally” is introduced to help our schools and communities become safer and free of bullying.

 What does it take to start up Understanding Our Differences for a school or school system that has not participated in the program in the past?

-If you are interested in considering Understanding Our Differences, please contact us for further information.
-There are fees to purchase the curriculum and for the accompanying kit materials, as well as for advance training in program delivery, which is strongly recommended.
+If you are interested in bringing the Understanding Our Differences program to your school or district, please contact us for further information.
+We are happy to work with and advise parents, Special Education Parent Advisory Councils, teachers, principals and administrators about how to successfully introduce and run the program.
+There are fees to purchase the curriculum and to assemble the needed kit materials, as well as for advance training in program delivery, which is strongly recommended.
+We will provide you with a proposal tailored to your school or district.
 Please see below for more details.